 Brought to life during Dia de Muertos in les Marolles.
 Ever since slithering through Brussels, Belgium and abroad.
 This handmade carcass of the mythical feathered serpent Quetzalcóatl can pop up as a mobile installation on festivals and parades.
 Prior to the performance, children and other neighbourhood residents often participate at workshops around percussion, voice, costumes and masks to accompany the snake.
 The serpent and its carriers drag the crowd along in a ritual and family dance.

-During the second edition of Dia de Muertos in les Marolles, children from local schools crafted a giant carcass of the Aztec serpent Quetzalcóatl.
+Children from local schools crafted a giant carcass of the Aztec serpent Quetzalcóatl during the second edition of Dia de Muertos in les Marolles.
 They worked together with resident artists like Manon & Sarah Brulé and Virginie Raimondo & Guillaume Gagneur from the CEC les Mercredis Artistiques.

 Ever since, the serpent danced its way to BOZAR for the Big Bang Festival 2019 and through the streets and parcs of Brussels during StaycationBXL 2020 and all the way to Ghent and Antwerp as part of the NOMAD project by Zonzo Compagnie in 2021.
 Each time escorted by Israel Alonso, Veronica Campos and a group of children from the neighbourhood.
-Due to the corona crisis, new workshops and parades in collaboration with local partners in Merksem and Ghent have been postponed to 2021.
+New workshops and parades in collaboration with local partners in Merksem and Ghent are planned for the summer of 2021.

 Israel Alonso, Veronica Campos & Vital Schraenen